vmware-samples/euc-samples/README.md

 * Please use one commit and pull request per sample
 * Please post the sample output along with the pull request
 * If you include a license with your sample, use the project license

+### Developer Certificate of Origin
+The AirWatch-samples project team welcomes contributions from the community.
+Before you start working with AirWatch-samples, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+All contributions to this repository must be signed as described on that page.
+Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

 ### Code Style